Wimal Weerawansa: Controversies

 Weerawansa has been involved in numerous controversies during his career.
 In 2006 he was accused of sexually harassing a 24-year-old female employee of the state-owned Lake House.
-On 8 July 2010 Weerawansha began a hunger strike outside the United Nations office in Colombo to protest against the appointment of the Panel of Experts on Accountability in Sri Lanka by the Secretary-General of the United Nations Ban Ki-moon.
-Despite promising to "fast-unto-death" Weerawansha's hunger strike only lasted until 10 July 2010 and was seen as a publicity stunt.
-In March 2012 Weerawansha called for Sri Lankans to boycott American products such as Coca-Cola, Pepsi, KFC, McDonald's, Google and Gmail as a protest against the US government sponsoring a resolution on Sri Lanka at the United Nations Human Rights Council.
+On 8 July 2010 Weerawansa began a hunger strike outside the United Nations office in Colombo to protest against the appointment of the Panel of Experts on Accountability in Sri Lanka by the Secretary-General of the United Nations Ban Ki-moon.
+Despite claiming to go on a "fast-unto-death", Weerawansa's hunger strike only lasted until 10 July 2010 and was seen as a publicity stunt.
+In March 2012, Weerawansa called for Sri Lankans to boycott American products such as Coca-Cola, Pepsi, KFC, McDonald's, Google and Gmail as a protest against the US government sponsoring a resolution on Sri Lanka at the United Nations Human Rights Council.

-Following the change in government in January 2015 the police started investigating Weerawansha's wife Shashi over allegations that she faked official documents to obtain a diplomatic passport.
-A panel investigating the activities of the housing ministry during Weerawansha's ministry uncovered financial irregularities and rampant nepotism.
-Weerawansha was investigated by the Financial Crimes Investigation Division (FCID) over how several of his relatives obtained government constructed houses at well below market prices.
-Weerawansha was arrested at Bandaranaike International Airport on 23 October 2015 due to discrepancies in his passport.
+Following the change in government in January 2015, the police started investigating Weerawansa's wife Shashi over allegations that she faked official documents to obtain a diplomatic passport.
+A panel investigating the activities of the housing ministry during Weerawansa's ministry uncovered financial irregularities and rampant nepotism.
+Weerawansa was investigated by the Financial Crimes Investigation Division (FCID) over how several of his relatives obtained government constructed houses at well below market prices.
+Weerawansa was arrested at Bandaranaike International Airport on 23 October 2015 due to discrepancies in his passport.
 After being questioned by the Criminal Investigation Department, he was produced before Negombo Magistrate's Court and released on bail.
 Weerawana was arrested by the Police Financial Crimes Financial Crimes Investigations Division (FCID) on accusations of misusing government vehicles on 10 January 2017.
-Weerawansha's bail applications were rejected several times.
-While he was in custody, Weerawansha started a hunger strike claiming of political revenge by the government.
+Weerawansa's bail applications were rejected several times.
+While he was in custody, Weerawansa started a hunger strike claiming of political revenge by the government.
 The hunger strike was called off after eight days on requests made by Theras of the Malwathu and Asgiri chapters and fellow politicians.
-Weerawansha was released on bail on 7 April 2017.
+Weerawansa was released on bail on 7 April 2017.

-Weerawansha has been accused of spreading communalism.
+Weerawansa has been accused of spreading communalism.

-Weerawansha asked the public to launch a Black Flag protest to oppose the Indian Prime Minister Narendra Modi during his visit to Sri Lanka in 2017 May.
+Weerawansa asked the public to launch a Black Flag protest to oppose Indian prime minister Narendra Modi during his visit to Sri Lanka in May 2017.

-In October 2017, Weerawansha stated that the parliament should be bombed if a new constitution was approved by a parliament vote.
-The Parliament Speaker urged to inquire into Weerawansha's statement.
-Piyasiri Wijenayake, an NFF member criticized Weerawansha and claimed that the thoughts expressed were Weerawansha's personal views.
+In October 2017, Weerawansa stated that the parliament should be bombed if a new constitution was approved by a parliament vote.
+The Parliament Speaker urged to inquire into Weerawansa's statement.
+Piyasiri Wijenayake, an NFF member criticized Weerawansa and claimed that the thoughts expressed were Weerawansa's personal views.

 In May 2022, Weerawansa's wife, Shashi was sentenced to two years in prison after she was found guilty of obtaining passport by submitting false information.
 The court also imposed a fine of LKR 100,000 on her.
 This case involved fraudulently obtaining two passports, including a diplomatic one, by presenting false information.
 She was accused of having different names and birthdates on the documents used to acquire these passports.